GreenGray5046/morphing-grid/README.md

-Simple Python library that lets you easily preview and save animations of conformal grid visualisations of complex analytic functions.
+Simple Python library that lets you easily preview and save animations of:

+  -Conformal grid visualisations of complex analytic functions -Real functions visualised as transformations of a 1D line